-American student Otto Warmbier released by North Korea
+American student Otto Warmbier released by North Korea is in a coma

-"He is being medevacked to the US.
-The brutalization and terrorism the North Koreans have put upon Otto and the Warmbier family have ended.
-Thank God," they told CNN.
+"Otto has left North Korea.
+He is on Medivac flight on his way home.
+Sadly, he is in a coma and we have been told he has been in that condition since March of 2016.
+We learned of this only one week ago," said Fred and Cindy Warmbier in a statement.

+"We want the world to know how we and our son have been brutalized and terrorized by the pariah regime in North Korean.
+We are so grateful that he will finally be with people who love him."

-US Secretary of State Rex Tillerson confirmed his release in a statement, adding that Warmbier is en route to the United States.
+US Secretary of State Rex Tillerson also confirmed Warmbier's release in a statement.

-Warmbier, 22, was detained in January 2016 at the airport in Pyongyang on his way home.
-His parents, Fred and Cindy Warmbier, say the University of Virginia student had been on a tour of the reclusive country.
+Warmbier was detained in January 2016 at the airport in Pyongyang while on his way home.
+His parents say the University of Virginia student had been on a tour of the reclusive country.

 North Korean authorities said they had security footage of him trying to steal a banner containing a political slogan that was hanging from the walls of his Pyongyang hotel.